Nondischargeable Debts in Bankruptcy – Machi & Associates, P.C. Arlington Texas Most Trusted Bankruptcy Law Office

 3. Debts Owed due to Criminal Actions or Lawsuits

-• Fraud committed at a banking institution or credit union
+• Fraud or misappropriation at banks or credit unions

-4. Taxes Owed to the Federal and State Government
+4. Certain Taxes Owed to the Federal and State Government

 6. Payments Owed to a Pension or Profit-Sharing System